chetan-hireholi/ansible-wca-demo-kit/README.md

 With this VM demo you can test:
 - Inferencing from natural language requests.
-- Single-task and multi-task Ansible Playbook generation.
+- Single-task and multi-task content generation for Playbooks
 - Content source matching and transparency.

 <h3>Getting started</h3>